PsimonL/CyberOps-ToolKit/General_Concepts/README.md

 # General Cybersecurity Concepts

 ## CIA Triad
 - Confidentiality - preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information.
+It can be put into practice through: encryption/decryption, access control (RBAC and leat privileg principle), authentication like MFA (Multi-Factor Authentication), data masking (tokenization) and network security.
 - Integrity - guarding against improper information modification or destruction and ensuring information non-repudiation and authenticity.
+It can be implemented as: Checksums and Hashing, Digital Signature and also Access control.
 - Availability - ensuring timely and reliable access to and use of information.
+It guaranties that resources are available to authorized users whenever needed, without delays or interruptions.
+It can be implemented through: Redundancy during Failovers (backups), QoS networks, Load Balancing, DDoS Mitigation and backups.

 https://www.nccoe.nist.gov/publication/1800-26/VolA/index.html